IESE MBA Admissions & COVID-19

 - Have completed a bachelor’s degree or equivalent

-- Submit all application requirements detailed on our website: application form, application fee, university transcripts copy, GMAT, English Test (if applicable) Passport copy and two recommendation letters.
+- Submit all application requirements detailed on our website: application form, application fee, university transcripts copy, GMAT, English Test (if applicable) Passport copy and one recommendation letter.

-Due to the nature of the case study method, a minimum of two years’ work experience is recommended so that students have professional experience to share in class.
+Due to the nature of the case study method, three to ten years’ work experience is recommended so that students have professional experience to share in class.
 All applications are reviewed by a Pre-Committee that will either deny admission or invite you to proceed to the second stage of the admissions process, the personal interview.
 Due to the volume of applications received, we will only conduct personal interviews for those candidates who have been invited to interview by the Pre-Committee.
 The Final Committee will evaluate all applications for a final decision after the entire process is complete.
 For details, visit www.iese.edu.

-Due to the nature of the case study method, a minimum of two years’ work experience is recommended so that students have professional experience to share in class.
-Students currently have an average of four years of experience.
+Due to the nature of the case study method, three to ten years’ work experience is recommended so that students have professional experience to share in class.
+Students currently have an average of five years of experience.

 All previous experience that is relevant to your pursuit of an MBA is important to mention in your application.
 We consider full-time military service to be valuable professional experience and should be included as well in your application.